Table of contents

 - Total revenue: The total amount of restaurant sales

 - Break-even point: The sales amount needed to outweigh your restaurant costs

 - Profit margin: The total amount you are taking home after hitting your break-even point

 Computing these numbers is easy when using business analytics software for your restaurant management, but identifying what influences them can be tricky.

 Using these key restaurant performance metrics, here are the steps that can help you with restaurant management and set up for long term success.

 How do you get new customers in the door?
 Marketing is essential to promoting your business and helps restaurants increase brand awareness significantly.
 Cost per acquisition is directly affected by your marketing efforts since it essentially shows how much you are spending to attract new customers.

-The National Restaurant Association and several industry efforts advise restaurants to spend between three to six percent of sales on marketing.
+The Foodservice Suppliers Association of Australia and several industry efforts advise restaurants to spend between 3 to 6 percent of sales on marketing.
 While these guidelines seem easy to abide by, the overwhelming amount of marketing tactics — from email marketing to social media — often causes restaurant owners to overspend.

-You want to find a balance in your marketing efforts so you can maximize your cost per acquisition as you’re managing a restaurant.
+You want to find a balance in your marketing efforts so you can maximise your cost per acquisition as you continue restaurant management.
 If you are overspending, consider some of these cost-friendly marketing tactics.